AndreLouisCaron/openssl-windows-binaries/README.md

 However, I don't like installing rarely used development tools on my computers, so I prefer doing it via a VM of some kind.
 Fortunately, GitHub actions make this really easy!

+## Where can I download them?

+You should really build them yourself.
+Maybe this recipe can help you as much as it helped me :-)